marioessig/marioessig/README.md

 <br>

 Thanks to <a href="https://www.salesforce.com/video/288760/#:~:text=Salesforce%20Ohana%20is%20a%20support,another%2C%20and%20have%20fun%20together!">Salesforce Ohana </a>, I have fallen in love with the Salesforce ecosystem and became a certified Salesforce Advanced Administrator.
 I have the knack to break things and get things done quickly.
-With both together, I find solutions and make the users' lives much easier as I make sure the technologies works for them instead of the other way around.
+With both together, I find solutions and make the users' lives much easier as I make sure the technologies works for them instead of the other way around

+Check out my website: <a href="https://geekpanda.io">geekpanda.io</a>

 ## :computer:  Favorite Technologies
 Here are some of my favorite technologies I enjoy working with: